Flex vs Grid 2020

 So which one is better?
 Grid or Flex?
 When to use which?
 What are the differences?
 For me, I see both as fundamentally different ways of thinking about layout design.
 I don’t think one as better or worse than the other.
 It is common to use them together.

-There may be some mistakes I overlooked (let me know if you find any.)
+There may even be some mistakes I overlooked (let me know if you find.)

 All diagrams were taken from my CSS Visual Dictionary book.

 Different Layout Models

 Grid has column and row templates with assumed “ghost” items.